 - 3.1.
 The purpose of the statement is to provide transparency regarding the Council's approach to setting the pay of its employees (excluding Teachers) by identifying the methods by which salaries of all employees are determined.
-This requires English and Welsh Local Authorities to produce and publish a Pay Policy Statement for each financial year detailing: - The Council's policies for all aspects and elements of the remuneration of its Officers and Chief Officers, which are included within Appendices A to M of this Pay Policy Statement. - The approach to the publication of, and access to, information relating to all aspects of the remuneration of Chief Officers. - The Council's policy on the remuneration of its lowest paid employees. - The relationship between the remuneration of its Chief Officers and other employees. - 3.2.
-This is Carmarthenshire County Council's tenth annual Pay Policy Statement and covers the period 1st April 2021 to 31st March 2022. - 3.3.
-Once approved by the full Council, this policy statement will supersede the 2020/2021 Pay Policy Statement and will be subject to review in accordance with the relevant legislation prevailing at that time.
+As a 'relevant authority' under Sections 38 to 43 of the Localism Act 2011 ('the Act') we are required under 38 (1) to prepare a pay policy statement.
+These statements must articulate an authority's own policies on a range of matters relating to the pay of its workforce, particularly its senior staff (or 'chief officers') and its lowest paid employees. - 3.2.
+This requires English and Welsh Local Authorities to produce and publish a Pay Policy Statement for each financial year detailing: - The Council's policies for all aspects and elements of the remuneration of its Officers and Chief Officers, which are included within Appendices A to N of this Pay Policy Statement. - The approach to the publication of, and access to, information relating to all aspects of the remuneration of Chief Officers. - The Council's policy on the remuneration of its lowest paid employees. - The relationship between the remuneration of its Chief Officers and other employees. - 3.3.
+This is Carmarthenshire County Council's thirteenth annual Pay Policy Statement and covers the period 1st April 2024 to 31st March 2025. - 3.4.
+Once approved by the full Council, this policy statement will supersede the 2023/2024 Pay Policy Statement and will be subject to review in accordance with the relevant legislation prevailing at that time.